CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 3. For the `_endpointUrl` variable, replace the placeholder value with the **URI** value and for the `_primaryKey` variable, replace the placeholder value with the **PRIMARY KEY** value from your Azure Cosmos DB account.

-5. Creae Container Id field, enter the value **CartContainerByState** under **StoreDatabase**
+4. Creae Container Id field, enter the value **CartContainerByState** under **StoreDatabase**

-     In the Partition key field, enter the value **/BuyerState**.
+     1.In the Partition key field, enter the value **/BuyerState**

-     Select the OK button.
+     1.Select the OK button.

-     Wait for the creation of the new database and container to finish before moving on with this lab.
+     1.Wait for the creation of the new database and container to finish before moving on with this lab.

-4. Notice the container configuration value at the top of the `program.cs` file, for the name of the destination container, following `_containerId`:
+5. Notice the container configuration value at the top of the `program.cs` file, for the name of the destination container, following `_containerId`:

    ```csharp
    private static readonly string _destinationContainerId = "CartContainerByState";